mmistakes/so-simple-theme/events/stancon2019Cambridge/index.md

 # Invited speakers
 [David Spiegelhalter](http://www.statslab.cam.ac.uk/~david/), will speak on "Communicating Uncertainty about Facts, Numbers and Science"

+[Lauren Kennedy](https://www.linkedin.com/in/lauren-kennedy-783864bb/), will speak on "Out of sample prediction and the quest for generalization"

 # [Lodging](#lodging)
 We have several options: